 SF Urban Film Fest

-The San Francisco Urban Film Fest leverages the power of storytelling to spark discussion and civic engagement around urban issues with a diverse, engaged audience.
+The SF Urban Film Fest leverages the power of storytelling to spark discussion and civic engagement around urban issues with a diverse, engaged audience.
 SFUFF stages events throughout the city, including film screenings, storytelling workshops, and place-focused gatherings that connect physical and social spaces.
 SFUFF is in its sixth season, with events throughout the year; its next weeklong festival will take place February 2–9, 2020.

 She the People